Maternal and Infant Health

 ACHI President and CEO Dr. Joe Thompson appeared on Arkansas PBS’ “Arkansas Week” in July to discuss the state’s maternal mortality crisis and ongoing efforts to provide analysis and inform policy decisions on the issue.

-Maternal Behavioral Health Events During the Birthing Journey
+Acute Behavioral Health Events Along the Birthing Journey in Arkansas

 • Behavioral health events were more likely to occur in the postpartum period compared to the prenatal period.

-• Postpartum mothers consistently had lower follow-up visit rates after an emergency room visit or an inpatient stay compared to all women ages 18-44 in Arkansas.
+• Postpartum mothers consistently had lower follow-up visit rates after an emergency department visit or an inpatient stay compared to all women ages 18-44 in Arkansas.

-• 59% of postpartum mothers had no follow-up behavioral health visit within 120 days of an emergency room visit.
+• 59% of postpartum mothers had no outpatient follow-up behavioral health visit within 120 days of an emergency department visit.

 9 POINTS ON A HEALTHY BIRTHING JOURNEY